Mariano1994/gallery-plus/README.md

 ## Importing API collection
 A Postman collection is available at `Gallery+.postman_collection.json`.

+## Recent Updates
+- ✅ Photo deletion functionality with image cleanup
+- ✅ New album creation with photo assignment during creation
+- ✅ Enhanced photo creation workflow with form validation
+- ✅ Improved dialog components with proper accessibility
+- ✅ Better form state management and validation schemas

-## Notes
+## Development Notes
-- Set a custom backend port with `PORT=XXXX pnpm dev-server`.
+- Set a custom backend port with `PORT=XXXX pnpm dev-server`
-- Ensure `data/` is writable by the Node process.
+- Ensure `data/` is writable by the Node process
+- The project uses SWC for fast React compilation via Vite
+- SVG icons are handled via vite-plugin-svgr for optimized imports
+- Form validation uses Zod schemas defined in the contexts directory